Functional Rehab Academy

 Upper part

-Client is supine with the knee bend, hip in slight internal rotation and foot placed slighty in abduction so the that the foot is in a line out from the knee of the opposite lower leg.
-Fiksate with one hand on the outside of the knee and placed the other hand under the heel of the test leg.
+Client is supine with the knee bend, hip in slight internal rotation and foot placed slightly in abduction, so the that the foot is in a line out from the knee of the opposite lower leg.
+Fixate with one hand on the outside of the knee and place the other hand under the heel of the test leg.
 Start be applying pressure towards knee flexion and then try to bring the heel towards the opposite leg.

 Middle part

-Client is supine with the knee bend, hip in slight internal rotation and foot placed slighty in abduction so the that the foot is in a line out from the middle of the opposite lower leg.
-Fiksate with one hand on the outside of the knee and placed the other hand under the heel of the test leg.
+Client is supine with the knee bend, hip in slight internal rotation and foot placed slightly in abduction, so the that the foot is in a line out from the middle of the calf of the opposite leg.
+Fixate with one hand on the outside of the knee and placed the other hand under the heel of the test leg.
 Start be applying pressure towards knee flexion and then try to bring the heel towards the opposite leg.

 Client is supine with the knee fully extended and in full external rotation.
 Placed one arm under the knee and with the hand on top of the knee of the opposite leg.
 Apply pressure towards knee flexion on the test leg with the opposite hand.